 - 1. To work proactively to raise awareness of sustainable transport issues - 2.
-To lead the development of TP (s) to include: - Engage advisors as necessary to gathering information about how users travel to work through regular surveys - Liaising with senior management to secure support and funding for the plan, and keep abreast of proposals which will affect travel. - Setting up and co-ordinating relevant steering / working groups - Acting as a point of contact for those requiring information - Developing and implementing relevant (deliverable and appealing to a variety of people) TP initiatives, using the results of the Surveys, (i.e. drop off management, review of the business travel arrangements, public transport provision, cycling, walking, etc.) - 3.
+To lead the development of TP (s) to include: - Engage advisors as necessary to gathering information about how users travel to work through regular surveys - Liaising with senior management to secure support and funding for the plan, and keep abreast of proposals which will affect travel. - Setting up and co-ordinating relevant steering / working groups - Acting as a point of contact for those requiring information - Developing and implementing relevant (deliverable and appealing to a variety of people) TP initiatives, using the results of the Surveys, (i.e. review of the business travel arrangements, public transport provision, cycling, walking, etc.) - 3.
 Co-ordinating the monitoring and reporting of the TP implementation and progress towards achieving targets, setting clear dates for actions to ensure that the TP makes progress - 4.
-Working with advisors to formulate and implement a comprehensive pick up and drop off management strategy
+Working in partnership with other organisations (e.g. local authority / Sustrans Living Streets) on the development of safer cycling and walking routes

-- 5. Working in partnership with other organisations (e.g. local authority / Sustrans Living Streets) on the development of safer cycling and walking routes - 6.
-Drawing into the TP other initiatives that could support it (such as Internet / Intranet development) - 7.
-Promoting the concept and development of the TP with publicity and awareness events as appropriate - 8.
+- 5. Drawing into the TP other initiatives that could support it (such as Internet / Intranet development) - 6.
+Promoting the concept and development of the TP with publicity and awareness events as appropriate - 7.
 Keeping abreast of developing TP techniques.